 Elders’ Day

-This makes it one of the most sparsely populated sovereign nations in the entire world.
-It’s also a country that encourages strong ties between its younger generations and the older generations.
+This makes it one of the most sparsely populated sovereign nations in the world.
+It’s also a country that encourages strong ties between its younger and older generations.
 This is evidenced by an October 1st holiday known as Elders’ Day.

-Although this isn’t a public holiday, it is a holiday that’s widely observed across the country with special events and celebrations.
+Although this isn’t a public holiday, it is widely observed across the country with special events and celebrations.

 Interesting Facts About Mongolia

-We thought that we’d take a few moments and talk about some of the things we learned about this country while researching Elders’ Day.
+We thought we’d take a few moments to talk about some of the things we learned about this country while researching Elders’ Day.

 - In 1961, the first hotel opened in Mongolia.
 It was called the Ulaanbaatar Hotel.